Diffusers BOINC AI docs

 #!pip install diffusers transformers accelerate safetensors omegaconf invisible-watermark>=0.2.0

-We recommend installing the invisible-watermark library to help identify images that are generated.
+We recommend installing the library to help identify images that are generated.
 If the invisible-watermark library is installed, it is used by default.
 To disable the watermarker:

 Copied